chaseruskin/legoHDL/ROADMAP.md

 - [ ] better commands/parsing? examples: --flag=value --market=open-market --git=url.git --open --soft 	--label="PINS=*.pins" --recursive --open, -o (argparse?)

+- [ ] for list command, highlight if a profile is availble to be updated (bonus)

 - [ ] '-all' option on graph/export to grab all project-level code

 - [ ] '-no-clean' option on export ?
 - [ ] '-quiet' option on export ?

 - [ ] add cool logging
+- [ ] allow scripts/alias to be stored as a list
+- [ ] editor can be stored as a list too

 - [ ] investigate if component declaration does not require library usage call for VHDL (like using a verilog module into a VHDL design) -> I believe it does not

 __Completed__
+- [x] always prompt user to input a workspace path if the path found in settings is null?
 - [x] add ability to update (if remote repository) profile using `legohdl update <profile-name> -profile` profiles (bonus)
 - [x] allow del command to delete a profile
 - [x] allow config command to load a new profile
+- [x] use `new` command with profile flag to create a new profile ? or use config command -> use config command
 - [x] embed default profile and make visible in profiles on runSetup
 - [x] if no editor is specified on first bootup, prompt for one
 - [x] if no name is specified on first bootup, prompt for one